 - The Station House, St Bees, Cumbria.

 Sleeps 4.
-Dating back to 1849, this former station waiting room is a stop on the scenic Cumbrian Coast Line.
-As the name suggests, the line itself hugs the coastline between Carlisle and Barrow-in-Furness.
+Dating back to 1849, this former station waiting room is a stop on the scenic Cumbrian Coast line.
+As the name suggests, the line itself hugs the coastline between the Cumbrian county town of Carlisle and the shipbuilding centre of Barrow-in-Furness.

 Disclaimer: The properties listed above are only suggestions from Historic UK, and Historic UK takes no responsibility for any facilities and descriptions that may have changed since the writing of this article.